mikevalenty/mikevalenty.github.io/source/_posts/2013-11-16-using-scala-to-perform-a-multi-key-get-on-a-couchbase-view.markdown

 comments: true
 categories:
 ---
-To retreive documents from Couchbase by anything other than the document key requires querying a [view](http://www.couchbase.com/docs//couchbase-manual-2.0/couchbase-views.html) and views are defined by map and reduce functions written in JavaScript.
+To retrieve documents from Couchbase by anything other than the document key requires querying a [view](http://www.couchbase.com/docs//couchbase-manual-2.0/couchbase-views.html) and views are defined by map and reduce functions written in JavaScript.
 Consider a view that returns data like this:

 ``` javascript
 key         value